-When Los Angeles-based Poetic Kinetics founder Patrick Shearn mentioned the sight of thousands of starlings swooping and swirling in unison in giant waves across the sky as one of his early inspirations I immediately understood this artists desire to use his profound technical skills to serve as a reminder of nature’s awesome power.
-Murmuration, a deliciously alliterative word, is the perfect metaphor for Shearn’s site-specific work like Liquid Shard (2016) the west coast precursor to Silver Current (2019), a billowing network of shimmering silvery filaments floating on the wind over historic Custom House Square in New Bedford, Massachusetts from now through September 2019.
+When Los Angeles-based Poetic Kinetics founder Patrick Shearn mentions that the sight of thousands of starlings swooping and swirling in unison in giant waves across the sky is one of his inspirations, it is apparent that this artist uses his profound technical skills to create reminders of nature’s awesome power.
+Murmuration, a deliciously alliterative word, is the perfect metaphor for Shearn’s site-specific work like Liquid Shard (2016) and Silver Current (2019), a billowing network of shimmering silvery filaments that floated on the wind over historic Custom House Square in New Bedford, Massachusetts in the summer of 2019.